HackAfro/react-paintapp/README.md

 PUSHER_APP_SECRET=app-secret
 ```

-- Update the `pusher.service.ts` file with your pusher key

 > **Note**: ensure to replace the placeholder values with your pusher `appId`, `key` and `secret`.

 - Clone the repo
 - Enter the project folder
 - Run npm install
 - Start server by running `node server`
-- Run `ng serve` to start the Angular dev server
+- Run `yarn start` to start the dev server

 ## Built With